 "No, I didn't."
 My answer was barely audible, loud enough for them to hear me, yet almost a whisper.
 They seemed shocked and confused at that; I could tell they wanted to believe that was a lie so they could hate me, but they could hear the honesty and pain in my voice and they knew I was telling the truth.
 The tension was thick now; no one dared to speak, none of them wanted to break the tense silence.
 Finally some spoke.

 "Are you still a maiden?"
-Julia blurted out before blushing brightly as everyone started laughing at that, "I-I mean, not a m-maiden as you are a boy, but, I-I mean a-" She stuttered in embarrassment, trying to cover her hurried mistake.
+Jessica blurted out before blushing brightly as everyone started laughing at that, "I-I mean, not a m-maiden as you are a boy, but, I-I mean a-" She stuttered in embarrassment, trying to cover her hurried mistake.
 I grinned and chuckled, happy the tense atmosphere had been broken at that.

 "Don't worry."
 I reassured, grinning, "I understand what you meant."
 I promised.
 She and the rest of the girls seemed shocked at my grin but focused more on calming down.
-Julia smiled gratefully at me for that and I smiled softly back.
+Jessica smiled gratefully at me for that and I smiled softly back.
 When everyone calmed down finally, I spoke, "As to your question," They all looked at me for the answer, "Yes I am."
 That seemed to shock them even more.

 "H-how old are you?"
 Katie questioned, still shocked at my answer.